What is the EBRD?

 Bulgaria, Croatia, Cyprus, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovak Republic, Slovenia.

 What makes the EBRD different from other IFIs?

 We are a multinational institution set up with the specific aim of assisting countries to develop into market-oriented economies.
 Our shareholders include countries from both the region and the rest of the world, plus the European Commission and the European Investment Bank.

-Aside from the EBRD’s regional focus, the strongest advantage of the Bank relative to other IFIs lies in our ability to operate both in the public and private sectors and to have at our disposal the broadest range and flexibility of financing instruments.
-The Bank is uniquely equipped in staff and range of instruments to support the different stages of transition.
+Aside from the EBRD’s regional focus, our strongest advantage relative to other IFIs lies in our ability to operate both in the public and private sectors and to have at our disposal the broadest range and flexibility of financing instruments.
+We are uniquely equipped in staff and range of instruments to support the different stages of transition.

 Specifically, we seek to promote the development of the private sector within these economies through its investment operations and through the mobilisation of foreign and domestic capital.

 How does the EBRD differ from a commercial bank?